vritvo/buffy_bot/landing_page.md

 _"The hardest thing in this world is to live in it."_ — Buffy Summers

+_"The second hardest thing is convincing an army of bots to host a Buffy conference."_ — Buffy Bot

 ## Proceedings Archive

 This site preserves the accepted papers from Slayerfest '03, which centered on three major theoretical frameworks: